-At approximately 3:12 a.m., an Oregon State Police Trooper approached a 2003 Mitsubishi Eclipse at the Baldock rest area just south of Wilsonville for investigation of alleged public indecency.
-Cochrane exited the vehicle.
+Oregon State Police say a Trooper approached a 2003 Mitsubishi Eclipse at the Baldock rest area just south of Wilsonville for investigation of alleged public indecency.
+21-year-old Ashley Cochrane of Lake Stevens exited the vehicle.
 Blackwood moved to the vehicle’s driver seat.
 Troopers say Cochrane then reportedly jumped back in the car and the two suspects fled the scene.

 Oregon State Police pursued, and were soon joined in the chase by the Clackamas County Sheriff’s Office (CCSO) patrol deputies and deputies contracted to the Wilsonville Police Department.

 At approximately 3:23 a.m., Blackwood crashed the vehicle near milepost 276 on Interstate 5 southbound.
 Blackwood then fled the vehicle on foot, heading westbound.
 She also bailed out of the vehicle and fled to the southwest.

 At 3:51 a.m., police captured Cochrane and her case will be presented to a grand jury at a future date.
 However, police were unable to locate Blackwood.
 The Oregon State Police is seeking tips from the public.

 The King County Sheriff’s Office says he has several misdemeanor warrants for Theft, DWLS and reckless driving.

 Blackwood is a danger behind the wheel.
 Last year, he was wanted in Edmonds after an officer witnessed him driving recklessly.